TaillanJulien/P7_Code/README.md

 In this repository you have the frontend & the backend for the project n°7 : **Groupomania**

-Clone this repository, and follow the steps to make it work.
+Clone this repository, and follow the steps to make it works.

 #### Step one :

-- You need to have the latest version of [node.js](/https://nodejs.org/en/download/) installed
+- You need to have the latest version of [node.js](https://nodejs.org/en/) installed

 #### Step two (frontend) :